grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 I do not want to introduce any scientific definition, so let's just establish an understanding that protocols are sets of rules about how objects communicate with each other.

 Really?
 Are there any rules?
-Is it not enough the the objects can be composed together through interfaces, as I explained in previous sections?
+Is it not enough the objects can be composed together through interfaces, as I explained in previous sections?
 Well, no, it's not enough and let me give you a quick example.

 Let's imagine a class `Sender` that, in one of its methods, asks `Recipient` (let's assume `Recipient` is an interface) to extract status code from some kind of response object and makes a decision based on that code whether or not to notify an observer about an error: